Prince Carlos, Duke of Parma

-Prince Carlos of Bourbon-Parma, Duke of Parma and Piacenza (born 27 January 1970) is the current head of the House of Bourbon-Parma, as well a member of the Dutch Royal Family.
-He is the claimant to the defunct throne of the extinct Duchy of Parma.
-In addition, he is considered by some a contested pretender to the Carlist claim to the throne of Spain under the name Carlos Javier I (English: Charles Xavier I).
-In 2016 Carlos told the Spanish press that, while (like his father in 2005) he "does not abandon" his claim to the throne, it is "not a priority" in his life, and he "will not dispute" [no planteo pleito] the legitimacy of King Felipe VI.
-Since 15 May 1996 he has been part of the enlarged Dutch royal family with the title – conferred on him by the Queen of the Netherlands – of "Prince de Bourbon de Parme" in the Dutch nobility.
+Prince Carlos, Duke of Parma and Piacenza (Carlos Xavier Bernardo Sixto Marie; born 27 January 1970) is the current Head of the House of Bourbon-Parma, which ruled the Duchy of Parma and Piacenza from 1748 to 1802 and from 1847 to 1859.
+He assumed the role upon the death of his father in 2010.

+The eldest son of Carlos Hugo, Duke of Parma and Princess Irene of the Netherlands, Carlos is also a member of the Dutch royal family and the Dutch nobility with the style of "His Royal Highness" and the title of Prince Carlos de Bourbon de Parme.
+Additionally, he is the Carlist pretender to the Spanish throne with the title Duke of Madrid.
+In the French nobility, he bears the title "Prince de Borbon", and is the grand master of the Parmesan Sacred Military Constantinian Order of Saint George, the Order of Saint Louis for Civil Merit, the Order of Prohibited Legitimacy and the Order of St. George for Military Merit.

 Early life

-Carlos was born in Nijmegen in the Netherlands as the eldest child of Carlos Hugo, Duke of Parma, and Princess Irene of the Netherlands.
+Prince Carlos Xavier Bernardo Sixto Marie of Bourbon-Parma was born in Nijmegen, The Netherlands on 27 January 1970 as the elder child and son of Carlos Hugo, Duke of Parma, and his wife Princess Irene of the Netherlands.
+He was baptized in the Catholic faith on 10 February 1970 by Cardinal Joseph-Charles Lefebvre.

 He has two younger sisters, Princess Margarita and Princess Carolina, and a younger brother, Prince Jaime.
-He was baptized in the Catholic faith on 10 February 1970 by Archbishop Marcel Lefebvre.
+At the time of his birth, his parents, Carlist Pretender to the Spanish throne, were expelled from Spain by the Franco regime since 20 December 1968, as Franco already did with his grandfather Prince Xavier of Bourbon-Parma and some members of his family on 25 November 1937.

 Carlos spent his youth in several countries including the Netherlands, Spain, France, England, and the United States.
 In 1981, when he was eleven, his parents divorced.
-Together with his mother and his siblings he then moved to Soestdijk Palace (Baarn) in the Netherlands.
-He lived at the palace for a number of years with his grandparents, Queen Juliana of the Netherlands and Prince Bernhard of the Netherlands.
+Together with his mother and his siblings, he then moved to Soestdijk Palace (Baarn) in the Netherlands.
+He lived at the palace for a number of years with his maternal grandparents, Queen Juliana of the Netherlands and Prince Bernhard.

 Education and career

-Carlos studied political science at Wesleyan University in Connecticut and demography and philosophy at Cambridge University in England.
+Prince Carlos studied political science at Wesleyan University in Connecticut and demography and philosophy at Cambridge University in England; in 1995, he obtained a Postgraduate Degree (MPhil) in Demography at the Cambridge University.
+He is fluent in Spanish, Dutch, French, Italian and English.

-After completing his studies Carlos worked for the company ABN AMRO in Amsterdam, where he was involved with preparations for the introduction of the euro.
+After completing his studies, Carlos worked for the company ABN AMRO in Amsterdam, where he was involved with preparations for the introduction of the euro.
 He then worked for a period in Brussels as a public affairs consultant for the company European Public Policy Advisors (EPPA).
-Since 2007 he has been engaged in projects concerning sustainability in the business world.